About us

 Where it all began

-The International Accord began as the Accord on Fire and Building Safety in Bangladesh in 2013.
-The 5-year agreement was created to advance workplace safety and address the prevalence of factory accidents in the textile and garment industry in Bangladesh.
-The agreement was initially signed by 40 brands and retailers, 2 global trade unions, IndustriALL Global Union & UNI Global Union, and 8 Bangladeshi trade unions in the aftermath of the April 2013 Rana Plaza building collapse that killed more than 1,000 workers and seriously injured thousands more.
-During this agreement, more than 220 brands and retailers became signatories to the Accord.
+The International Accord originated as the Accord on Fire and Building Safety in Bangladesh in 2013.
+This 5-year agreement was established to improve building safety and address the prevalence of accidents in Bangladesh’s textile and garment industry.
+It was initially signed by 40 brands and retailers, two global trade unions—IndustriALL Global Union and UNI Global Union—and eight Bangladeshi trade unions, following the Rana Plaza building collapse in April 2013 that claimed the lives of over 1,138 workers and left thousands more seriously injured.
+The Clean Clothes Campaign (CCC) and the Workers’ Rights Consortium (WRC) played pivotal roles in advocating for the Accord and have been active as expert observers and witness signatories on the Accord’s Steering Committee since its inception.
+Over time, the Accord garnered more support, with over 220 brands and retailers eventually signing the agreement during this iteration.

 To maintain the achievements of the 2013 Accord, over 190 brands and retailers renewed their commitments by signing the 2018 Transition Accord with the global trade unions.
 The 2018 Transition Accord lasted 3 years and included a commitment to transition the implementation of Accord programs to a national tripartite organisation governed by brands and retailers, trade unions, and manufacturing associations, now known as the RMG Sustainability Council (RSC).